Tan Kai Liang

 Kai Liang graduated from the National University of Singapore with an LL.B.
 (Hons) degree (First Class) and was awarded prizes such as the Law Society of Singapore Book Prize and the Shook Lin & Bok Prize.
 He subsequently obtained an LL.M. degree from Harvard Law School on a Kathryn Aguirre Worth Memorial Scholarship.

-He is presently Co-Chair of the Young Members Working Group of the Singapore Academy of Law’s Professional Affairs Committee.
+He is presently Co-Chair of the working group advocating for the affairs of young members of the profession within the Singapore Academy of Law’s Professional Affairs Committee.
 He was formerly a member of the Professional Affairs Committee’s Professional Values Chapter and also a member of the Singapore Academy of Law’s Promotion of Singapore Law Committee.

 Kai Liang is a published co-author of the Singapore Chapter in International Commercial Arbitration: International Conventions, Country Reports and Comparative Analysis (Balthasar Ed.)
 CH Beck, Hart & Nomoas (3rd edition).